-Dr. Rishabh Nanavati is a competent rheumatologist in Mumbai who works closely with his patients to offer them the finest treatment possible in a fast and efficient manner.
+Dr Rishabh Nanavati is a competent rheumatologist in Mumbai who works closely with his patients in order to offer them the finest treatment possible in a fast and efficient manner.

 He is an expert in diagnosing and treating rheumatological conditions such as osteoarthritis, gout, rheumatoid arthritis, Sjogren’s syndrome, and lupus in Mumbai.